wcDogg/windows/windows-11-pro-openSSH.md

 Before starting:

-1. Decide the encryption algorithm - Ed25519.
+1. Identify the encryption algorithm needed - for GitHub it's Ed25519.
 2. Decide a file name - `id_wcd_ed25519`.
 3. Decide a passphrase to encrypt private key.
-4. Preapare a passoword manager entry.
+4. Prepare a password manager entry.
 Use this to store the key's passphrase and SHA256 fingerprint.

 To generate a key pair:

 1. Use the command below.
 Follow prompts to set file and passphrase.
 2. Create file in the default `C:\Users\wcd\.ssh/` folder.
 Note the `/`.
 3. The result is a public key, a private key, and a SHA256 fingerprint + randomart.
-4. Add passprhase and SHA256 fingerprint to a password manager.
+4. Add passphrase and SHA256 fingerprint to a password manager.

 ```
 ssh-keygen -t ed25519

 # C:\Users\wcd\.ssh/id_wcd_ed25519
 # Create passphrase for private key file
 ```